This Field is Required

 Tracing the origins of 'life admin' from sacrificial servants, to human computers, chatbots and Potemkin AI.

-Hundreds of years ago we had computers.
-They were people that computed things for you.
+Originally, the word ‘computer’ referred to a job title.
+It was a label given to accountants or tax officials who were ‘skilled in calendrical or chronological reckoning’.
 The first recorded use of the term ‘computer’ comes from a 17th century book by the English poet Richard Brathwaite who’s personal computer, the ‘best Arithmetician that ever breathed’, had ran the numbers and calculated that the span of a human life was ‘threescore and ten’ (70 years).
-Turns out that Brathwaite’s computer had cribbed that number from the book of Psalms – the Bible being the Stack Exchange of its day – but the point he was trying to make was that life is short.
+As it turns out, Brathwaite’s computer had cribbed that number from the book of Psalms – the Bible being the Stack Exchange of its day – but the point he was trying to make was that life is short.

 Way too short, in any event, to be constantly filling out forms, completing reCAPTCHAs and resetting passwords but that’s what we spend a vast chunk of our modern lives doing.
 If we spend roughly six months over the course of our lives waiting at red lights then how much time do we spend filling out useless forms simply because every company we have to deal with wants to run their own informal census?
 Don’t answer that, I don’t actually want to know.